Recent research has highlighted high fat diets can alter the composition of microbes in the gut in a negative manner.

-In a study this year researchers tracked a group of 217 people split into 3 where they ate 20%, 30% or 40% of their calories from fat over 6 months.
+In a study in 2019 researchers tracked a group of 217 people split into 3 groups where participants ate 20%, 30% or 40% of their calories from fat over 6 months.

 Short Chain Fatty Acids are important for our gut health because they provide fuel for the colon cells and help to reduce inflammation.